tbrunz/wine-bottles/README.md

 How could that work?
 Well, with Linux you can create a disk image file, and mount that to get access to the files inside.
 So if we were to implement our Wine environment inside a disk image file, we would have a portable, single file to move between systems.
-On top of that, it would be a lot harder to lose track of/overwrite the huge set of files that a Wine environment typically contains, because "closing an application" that lives in a disk image can include unmounting it from the file system entirely.
+On top of that, it would retain the state of the application, and it would be a lot harder to lose track of/overwrite the huge set of files that a Wine environment typically contains, because "closing an application" that lives in a disk image can include unmounting it from the host file system entirely.

 However, a disk image file has its own issues...